srahman77/databrics/Delta Lake/DeltaLake notes.md

     * Tables where a typical partition key could leave the table with too many or too few partitions.
 * You can enable liquid clustering on an existing table or during table creation.
 * Clustering is not compatible with partitioning or ZORDER, and requires that you use Azure Databricks to manage all layout and optimization operations for data in your table.
-* After liquid clustering is enabled, run OPTIMIZE jobs as usual to incrementally cluster data, meaning that data is only rewritten as necessary to accommodate data that needs to be clustered.
+* After liquid clustering is enabled, run OPTIMIZE jobs as usual to incrementally cluster data, meaning that data is only rewritten as necessary to accommodate data that needs to be clustered (distributed and sorted).
 Data files with clustering keys that do not match data to be clustered are not rewritten.
 * For tables experiencing many updates or inserts, Databricks recommends scheduling an OPTIMIZE job every one or two hours.
 Because liquid clustering is incremental, most OPTIMIZE jobs for clustered tables run quickly.
 * Enabling LC:  CREATE TABLE table1(col0 int, col1 string) CLUSTER BY (col0); *alter* ALTER TABLE <table_name> CLUSTER BY (<clustering_columns>)
 * **Warning** :Tables created with liquid clustering enabled have numerous Delta table features enabled at creation and use Delta writer version 7 and reader version 3.
 Table protocol versions cannot be downgraded, and tables with clustering enabled are not readable by Delta Lake clients that do not support all enabled Delta reader protocol table features.